opticsfoundry/OpticsFoundry_ControlLight/README.md

 If none of the above, the error message will be added to a list of error messages and a flag will be set showing that an error occurred.
 The user of the API can use _DidErrorOccur()_ to querry if one occurred.
 If one or more occurred, GetLastError will return up to the ten last error messages as one string.

+&nbsp;

+## Sequencer firmware

+The sequencer firmware compatible with this software is [OF_Sequencer_Zturn](https://github.com/opticsfoundry/OF_Sequencer_Zturn) and uses the Z-turn board V2.